UvuvDev/ScallopShell/README.md

 - Break if anti debugging techniques are used and log where in the program they are
 - Check every branch of the program and dump memory there too

+# To compile

+Run this in the terminal:

+g++ -g ./src/ptrace_ASM_dump.cpp -L libeventhandler.a -lcapstone -o god_rev_script